Slaynash/jRUDP/README.md

 # Reliable-UDP-library
-A Reliable-capable UDP Library for multiplayer games (or other)
+A Reliable Java UDP Library for multiplayer games and more

+Specials thanks
+---
+Special Thanks to [iGoodie](https://github.com/iGoodie) for the work he had done and the help he gave me on this project

-### Compile and run
+Compile and run
+---
 #### Requirements
-This project requires those to be installed on your system:
-- Eclipse IDE
-- Java 8+
+To use this library, you only need to have java 8 or newer.
+No additional libraries required !

-#### Examples:
+Examples:
+---
 ```java
 public class Server
 {